AI-Citizenship/AI-Citizenship/_announcements/week-0.md

 ---
-title: Week 0 Announcement
+title: Welcome Announcement
-week: 0
 date: 2019-04-01
 ---

 Hello world!
+We have launched with module 1 and our special interview with Prof I. Glenn Cohen.
+Stay tuned for more content.
 {: .fs-5 }